Mipmipp/rick-and-morty-wiki/README.md

 - User-friendly interface with intuitive navigation.
 - Caching mechanism implemented using JavaScript vanilla.
 - Rigorous Jest unit testing to ensure the application functions flawlessly and catches any potential bugs.
+- Implementation of entities, mappers, and services as classes, providing a modular and organized architecture for better maintainability and extensibility.

+## Jest Coverage

+The application has been thoroughly tested using Jest, achieving 100% coverage.
+This ensures that every line of code is tested, minimizing the chances of errors and bugs.

 ## Demo